-ActionControllerBase isn't really anything amazingly special but you may be able to use it on your project when you want to use a standard MVC controller to make your life a little easier.
+ActionControllerBase isn't really anything amazingly special, however, if you want to use a vanilla MVC controller in your project you may be able to use it to make your life a little easier.
 As I mentioned in the introductory blurb,

-ActionControllerBase is that it will perform the Episerver magic routing in the background.
-So, if you need to use a standard MVC controller, instead of having to manually hook up the routing yourself, like in the example above, you can inherit your controller from
+ActionControllerBase is that it will work with the routing table without the need for defining a custom rule.
+If you need to use a standard MVC controller, instead of having to manually hook up the routing yourself, like in the example above, you can inherit your controller from

 Creating A Partial Controller